Kdecherf/blog.kdecherf.com/content/2012-12-23-offlineimap-and-sqlite3-file-is-encrypted-or-is-not-a-database.markdown

----
-layout: post
-title: "OfflineIMAP and Sqlite3: «file is encrypted or is not a database»"
+Title: OfflineIMAP and Sqlite3: «file is encrypted or is not a database»
-date: 2012-12-23 15:00
+Date: 2012-12-23 15:00
-comments: true
-categories: [Tips]
----
+Category: Tips

 Have you already seen this error with OfflineIMAP and Sqlite3?